-WorkSafeBC's Occupational Health and Safety Regulation (OHSR) require written rescue and evacuation procedures for work on or over water.
+WorkSafeBC's Occupational Health and Safety Regulation (OHSR) requires written rescue and evacuation procedures for work on or over water.
 Additionally, fishing vessel masters must establish procedures and assign responsibilities to each crew member to cover all emergencies, including the following: crew member overboard, fire on board, flooding of the vessel, abandoning ship, and calling for help.
-Fishing vessel masters are also required to conduct emergency drills with the crew for the established procedures.
+Fishing vessel masters are also required to conduct emergency drills at the start of each fishing season, when there is a change of crew, and at periodic intervals to ensure that crewmembers are familiar with emergency procedures.